omar0ali/spaceinvaders-game-cli/README.md

 - [X] Added variety of spaceship selection before starting the game.
     - [X] Before the game starts, the player will be able to select a ship.
 - [X] Redesign UI of the spaceship selection.
+- [X] Adding status pop up.
+Will show to keep the player up to date.

 ### Controls